Common Azure Cosmos DB use cases

 IoT use cases commonly share some patterns in how they ingest, process, and store data.
 First, these systems need to ingest bursts of data from device sensors of various locales.
 Next, these systems process and analyze streaming data to derive real-time insights.
 The data is then archived to cold storage for batch analytics.
 Microsoft Azure offers rich services that can be applied for IoT use cases including Azure Cosmos DB, Azure Event Hubs, Azure Stream Analytics, Azure Notification Hub, Azure Machine Learning, Azure HDInsight, and PowerBI.

 Bursts of data can be ingested by Azure Event Hubs as it offers high throughput data ingestion with low latency.
 Data ingested that needs to be processed for real-time insight can be funneled to Azure Stream Analytics for real-time analytics.
 Data can be loaded into Azure Cosmos DB for adhoc querying.
 Once the data is loaded into Azure Cosmos DB, the data is ready to be queried.
 In addition, new data and changes to existing data can be read on change feed.
-Change feed is a persistent, append only log that stores changes to Cosmos DB collections in sequential order.
+Change feed is a persistent, append only log that stores changes to Cosmos DB containers in sequential order.
 The all data or just changes to data in Azure Cosmos DB can be used as reference data as part of real-time analytics.
 In addition, data can further be refined and processed by connecting Azure Cosmos DB data to HDInsight for Pig, Hive, or Map/Reduce jobs.
 Refined data is then loaded back to Azure Cosmos DB for reporting.

 For a sample IoT solution using Azure Cosmos DB, EventHubs and Storm, see the hdinsight-storm-examples repository on GitHub.